 Anne's Appeal for Stem Cell Therapy for MS

 I have aggressive Multiple Sclerosis (MS).
-I need to travel to Russia for Stem Cell Treatment to put the MS into permanent remission.Auckland
+I need to travel for Stem Cell Treatment to put the MS into permanent remission.Auckland

 My name is Anne Besley.
 I am a 49-year-old mum of an amazing teenage daughter Devon, wife to my wonderful husband Brett and a part time wedding and funeral celebrant.